GabeScott/standard-works-vault/General Conference/1993 October - The Lord’s Wind.md

 # The Lord’s Wind

-*By John H. Groberg - Of the Seventy*
+By Elder John H. Groberg - *Of the Seventy*

 *Given in the October session of the 1993 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1993/10/the-lords-wind?lang=eng)

-The fourth article of faith states: “We believe that the first principles and ordinances of the Gospel are: first, Faith in the Lord Jesus Christ; second, Repentance; third, Baptism by immersion for the remission of sins; fourth, Laying on of hands for the gift of the Holy Ghost.”
-[A of F 1:4]
+The [[Articles of Faith 1.4|fourth article of faith]] states, “We believe that the first principles and ordinances of the Gospel are: first, Faith in the Lord Jesus Christ; second, Repentance; third, Baptism by immersion for the remission of sins; fourth, Laying on of hands for the gift of the Holy Ghost.”

 If we think deeply, we realize that the first principle—faith in the Lord Jesus Christ—underlies all else; that is, it takes faith in Christ to repent or be baptized or perform any other ordinances of the gospel.
 Jesus made saving repentance possible and He made baptism meaningful.
 If we have faith in Him, we will repent and be baptized.
 If we do not repent, or refuse to be baptized, or are unwilling to keep His commandments, it is because we do not have sufficient faith in Him.
 Thus, repentance, baptism, and all other principles and ordinances are not entirely separate but are actually extensions of our faith in Christ.
 Without faith in Him, we do little of eternal value.
 With faith in Him, our lives become focused on doing things of eternal value.

 It takes deep and abiding faith in Christ to endure faithfully to the end of our mortal lives.
 Sometimes we pray for the strength to endure yet resist the very things that would give us that strength.
 Too often we seek the easy way, forgetting that strength comes from overcoming things that require us to put forth more effort than we normally would be inclined to do.
-The Apostle Paul said, “I can do all things through Christ which strengtheneth me” (Philip.
-4:13).
+The Apostle Paul said, “I can do all things through Christ which strengtheneth me” ([[Philippians 4.13|Philip.
+4:13]]).
 Let me give an example:

 Years ago, as a young missionary, I was assigned to a group of seventeen small islands in the South Pacific.
 At that time, the only means of travel between islands was by sailboat.
 Because of misunderstandings and traditions, it was difficult to find people willing to listen to us.
 However, one day a member told us that if we would be at a certain harbor on a particular island when the sun set the next day, a family would meet us there and listen to the discussions.